 There is nothing to buy!
 We'll use the "JetStream" website, provided by the National Weather Service.
 In addition, I'll provide numerous handouts and additional readings.
 (Hint: get a three-ring binder.)

 Go check out our Syllabus if you want all the gory details about all aspects of our course.
 Our Canvas page will be made live on Monday, August 13th.

 We'll look at national and local current weather almost daily during the course.
 I bet you already know how to interpret these images!

 We'll use a combination of this website and Canvas for the course this semester.
 If that gets to be too confusing or too cumbersome, we'll adjust as needed.
-The Canvas page will be made live around mid-December.
+The Canvas page will be made live around mid-August.